 C- or higher in CSCI 362

-- Explain various models for data control, scope, lifetime, and type checking of variables.
+- Understand and differentiate between various models for data control, scope, lifetime, and type checking of variables.

-- Explain and use various parameter passing techniques.
+- Analyze and apply various parameter passing techniques.

 - Explain and compare various models of run-time storage management.

-- Summarize non-procedural programming paradigms; compare non-procedural programming paradigms to the procedural programming paradigm.
+- Compare non-procedural programming paradigms to the procedural programming paradigm.

 - Write a technical paper on a Programming Languages topic.